 Food allergy or intolerance are medical conditions – not fussiness, nor food preference.
-For someone who is neither allergic, nor intolerant it can be hard to understand how difficult, frustrating and complex it can be.
+For someone who is neither allergic nor intolerant it can be hard to understand how difficult, frustrating and complex it can be.
 Imagine if you can’t trust what you eat!
 It is pure detective work to figure out what you can eat or not.
 And – to know if you are allergic or intolerant is another struggle.
-Here is your essential guide to food allergy and intolerance, common trigger foods with lots of resources, recommendations and must-know information.
+Here is your essential guide to food allergy and intolerance, common trigger foods with lots of resources, recommendations, and must-know information.

-Welcome to a two part series: In Part 1 you find the essential basics of what food allergy or intolerance is, and common food triggers.
+Welcome to a two-part series: In Part 1 you find the essential basics of what food allergy or intolerance is, and common food triggers.
 In Part 2 you get tips how to live with allergy and/or intolerance.
 Both posts are filled with resources, such as links to medical sites, recommended books and articles.
-Feel free to share, comment and review — and — of course you’re welcome to join our mailing list.
+Feel free to share, comment and review — and — of course, you’re welcome to join our mailing list.

 Allergy or Intolerance: Must You Eat Your Food?

 Food is supposed to be the fuel that we build a healthy body and mind on.
-Despite the increase in awareness many struggle to figure out if they have a food allergy or an intolerance.
+Despite the increase in awareness many struggles to figure out if they have a food allergy or an intolerance.
 Parents see how their children suffer, but don’t always understand that food is the cause.
 Must you eat your food?

 Food Allergy or Intolerance: Why It Matters

 - Research shows how the impact of allergies and intolerances can be dramatic.
 Allergies can be fatal.
 This is why it is so important to find out if you’re allergic or intolerant.

 - Children can be especially vulnerable when the root cause of their symptoms is not understood.
 The effect of allergies and/or intolerances can be labeled as learning difficulties or ADHD.
 Therefore – understanding how food can be the root cause makes a huge difference in child development, and later life.